We help grow people

 Who We Are

-Our mission is to empower people to lead long-term economic and spiritual transformation in urban communities.
+We seek to cultivate long-term transformation in urban communities.
 As a result, we help people grow in difficult places.

-The vision is to cultivate lifelong disciples, leaders, and advocates who will transform local communities.
-We believe when you fall in love with Jesus and the local community, individuals & families are transformed, churches are unified, cultures are reconciled, and neighborhoods are forever changed.
-We do this by living where we work, loving our neighbors, empowering youth and supporting economic and spiritual renewal.
+Just as a greenhouse helps plants thrive in impossible situations, our mission is to support and cultivate lifelong advocates, teachers, and leaders that will transform local families and communities.
+We believe when we love people and the local community, individuals & families are transformed, cultures are reconciled, and neighborhoods are forever changed.
+We do this by living where we work, loving our neighbors, empowering youth, forging education, and supporting economic and sustainable renewal through a holistic approach with our clients.

-7. Partnerships: We grow by gleaning from local leaders
+7. Partnerships: We grow by partnering with local businesses, non-profits, and government leaders.